Digital Audio Broadcasting (DAB)

 ETSI is responsible for developing standards for DAB transmitters: standards for DAB receivers are available from CENELEC.

 DAB Transmitters placed on the European market are required to comply with the R&TTE Directive being replaced by the Radio Equipment Directive by June 2016, which sets requirements on safety, electromagnetic compatibility (EMC) and correct use of the radio spectrum to avoid harmful interference.

 Standards related to safety are available from CENELEC, whilst ETSI's technical committee ERM is responsible for developing and maintaining the EMC standards.
-These include two Harmonised Standards which may be used to demonstrate compliance of terrestrial sound broadcasting transmitters (including DAB) with the R&TTE Directive:
+These include two Harmonised Standards which may be used to demonstrate compliance of terrestrial sound broadcasting transmitters (including DAB) with the R&TTE Directive being replaced by RED by June 2016:

 EN 301 489-1 (General EMC requirements for radio equipment)